bkinaan/software-saturdays-final-project/README.md

     - Pokemon.js takes in props for pokemon values
 4. At least 1 API call
     - PokeList.js calls the PokiAPI
+5. Include CSS with compoenents
+    - Most of the project uses Tailwind CSS
+    - There is also some inline CSS in App.js
-5. One user interactive element
+6. One user interactive element
     - Every pokemon has a button that adds it to the team
-6. Load images of each pokemon
+7. Load images of each pokemon
     - Done ✓

 Pick 2: (Work in progress....)